MichaelBest01/michaelbest01.github.io/README.md

 # My Basic Proxy Site For School
+This website has a cloak.
+In order to access it, you have to press `ctrl` `m` or press the bottom left corner.
 A website that hosts some games and has some proxies.
 It is important to note that all of these games are the property of their respective creators.
 If you want a game removed please contact me.